-10. And most certain it is, that one dead in Sin, has not Senses exercised to discern spiritual Good and Evil.
-Having Eyes, he sees not, he hath Ears and hears not.
-He doth not saste and see that the Lord is gracious.
-He hath not seen God at any Time, nor heard his Voice, nor handled the Word of Life.
-In vain is the Name of Jesus like Ointment poured forth, and all his Garments smell of Myrrh, Aloes and Cassia.
-The Soul that sleepeth in Death, hath no Perception of any Objects of this kind.
-His Heart is past feeling, and understandeth none of these Things.
+10. And most certain it is, that one dead in sin has not "senses exercised to discern spiritual good and evil."
+"Having eyes, he sees not; he hath ears, and hears not."
+He doth not "taste and see that the Lord is gracious."
+He "hath not seen God at any time," nor "heard his voice," nor "handled the word of life."
+In vain is the name of Jesus "like ointment poured forth, and all his garments smell of myrrh, aloes, and cassia."
+The soul that sleepeth in death, hath no perception of any objects of this kind.
+His heart is "past feeling," and understandeth none of these things.

-of Spiritual Knowledge, the Natural Man receiveth not the Things of the Spirit of God; nay, he is so far from receiving them, that whatsoever is spiritually discerned, is mere Foolishness unto him.
-He is not content with being utterly ignorant of Spiritual Things, but he denies the very Existence of them.
-And Spiritual Sensation itself is to him, the Foolishness of Folly.
-How, saith he, can these Things be?
-How can any Man know, that he is alive to God?
-Even as you know, that your Body is now alive?
-Faith is the Life of the Soul: And if ye have this Life abiding in you, ye want no Marks to evidence it to yourself, but that (elenchos pneumatos) that divine Consciousness, that Witness of God, which is more and greater than ten thousand human Witnesses.

-12. If he doth not now b ar Witness with thy Spirit, that Thou art a Child of God, O that he might convince Thee, Thou poor unawakened Sinner, by his Demonstration and Power, that thou art a Child of the Devil!
-O that as I prophefy, there might now be a Noise and a Shaking, and may the Bones come together.
-Bone to his Bone.
-Then come from the four Winds, O Breath, and breathe on these slain, that they may live!
-And do not ye harden your Hearts, and resist the Holy Ghost, who even now is come to convince you of Sin, because you believe not on the Name of the only begotten Son of God.
+11. And hence, having no spiritual senses, no inlets of spiritual knowledge, the natural man receiveth not the things of the Spirit of God; nay, he is so far from receiving them, that whatsoever is spiritually discerned is mere foolishness unto him.
+He is not content with being utterly ignorant of spiritual things, but he denies the very existence of them.
+And spiritual sensation itself is to him the foolishness of folly.
+"How," saith he, " can these things be?
+How can any man know that he is alive to God?"
+Even as you know that your body is now alive.
+Faith is the life of the soul; and if ye have this life abiding in you, ye want no marks to evidence it to yourself, but that divine consciousness, that mitness of God, which is more and greater than ten thousand human witnesses.
+12. If he doth not now bear witness with thy spirit, that thou art a child of God, O that he might convince thee, thou poor unawakened sinner, by his demonstration and power, that thou art a child of the devil !
+O that, as I prophesy, there might now be "a noise and a shaking;" and may "the bones come together, bone to his bone!"
+Then, "come from the four winds, O Breath! and breathe on these slain, that they may live!"
+And do not ye harden your hearts, and resist the Holy Ghost, who even now is come to convince you of sin, "because you believe not on the name of the only begotten Son of God."

-II.)
-I. Wherefore, Awake thou that fleepest, and arise from the Dead.
-God calleth Thee now by my Mouth; and bids Thee know thyself, Thou fallen Spirit, thy true State and only Concern below.
-What mean est Thou, O Sleeper?
+II.
+1. Wherefore, "awake, thou that sleepest, and arise from the dead."
+God calleth thee now by my mouth; and bids thee know thyself, thou fallen spirit, thy true state and only concern below.
+"What meanest thou, O sleeper?
 Arise!
-Call upon thy God, if so be thy God will think upon Thee, that thou perish not.
-A mighty Tempest is stirred up round about Thee, and Thou art finking into the Depths of Perdition, the Gulf of God's Judgments.
-If thou would'st escape them, cast thyself into them.
-Judge thyself, and Thou shalt not be judged of the Lord.
+Call upon thy God, if so be thy God will think upon thee, that thou perish not."
+A mighty tempest is stirred up round about thee, and thou art sinking into the depths of perdition, the gulf of God's judgments.
+If thou wouldest escape them, cast thyself into them.
+"Judge thyself, and thou shalt not be judged of the Lord."

 2. Awake, awake!
-Stand up this Moment, lest Thou drink at the Lord's Hand the Cup of his Fury.
+Stand up this moment, lest thou "drink at the Lord's hand the cup of his fury."
 Stir up thyself to lay hold on the Lord, the Lord thy Righteousness, mighty to save!
-Shake thyself from the Dust.
-At least, let the Earthquake of God's Threatnings shake Thee.
-Awake and cry out with the trembling Goaler, What must I do to be saved?
-And never rest till Thou believest on the Lord Jess, with a Faith which is his Gift, by the Operation of his Spirit.
+"Shake thyself from the dust."
+At least, let the earthquake of God's threatenings shake thee.
+Awake, and cry out with the trembling jailor, "What must I do to be saved?"
+And never rest, till thou believest on the Lord Jesus, with a faith which is his gift, by the operation of his Spirit.